Raspberry Pi

 Note:

-By pressing “Done” you will enter the local Domotz Agent Web UI.
+By pressing “Done” you will enter the local Domotz Collector Web UI.

-This is not the main Domotz app, that is accessible from mobile apps and our website.
-The local Agent Web UI is only meant to provide a small subset of the Domotz features (Agent info, Network Info, Route Analysis, Speed Test).
+This is not the main Domotz app, which is accessible from mobile apps and our website.
+The local Collector Web UI is only meant to provide a small subset of the Domotz features (Collector info, Network Info, Route Analysis, Speed Test).

 Share via Social Networks